aabbtree77/esp32-vpn/README.md

 - [x] Coding a minimal application.
 An example **mqtt_dht_sync_prod** shows broadcasting temperature, air humidity and soil humidity with LED control.

 **Warning:** Drop this entirely in favour of the ESP RainMaker cloud for global connectivity and Android niceties, leave it as it is for the LAN connectivity.
-See also [this idea](https://github.com/aabbtree77/sendrecvb) which is my global connectivity attempt/demo/idea for the embedded uses aiming to reduce the dependence on complex 3rd party services and protocols.
+See also this [communication via github](https://github.com/aabbtree77/sendrecv) which is my global connectivity demo/hack for the embedded uses aiming to reduce the dependence on complex 3rd party services and protocols.

 ## Some Photos